-6.2.2 As an alternative to conducting their own paired difference experiment(s), applicants may make reference to applicable test results for paired difference experiments conducted by other contractors, provided the applicant has concluded that the sample meters used in those referenced experiments are representative of their own target meter population(s), and provided that the applicant's QA procedures for AMR device installation are identical to the QA procedures used in the referenced paired difference experiment(s).
+6.2.2 As an alternative to conducting their own paired difference experiment(s), applicants may make reference to applicable test results for paired difference experiments conducted by other contractors, provided the applicant has concluded that the sample meters used in those referenced experiments are representative of their own target meter population(s), and the applicant's QA procedures for AMR device installation are identical to those used in the referenced paired difference experiment(s).

 6.3.1 If a meter's original register is being replaced with a new register during the device installation process, the new register shall be one which has already been subjected to a register examination, and shall bear a status indicator (i.e. a marking or label) which denotes that it passed the register examination.

-6.3.2 The register examination may be conducted either by the accredited meter manufacturer, by an accredited meter service organization, or by an accredited contractor, and shall be performed in accordance with the QA procedures of that accredited organization.
+6.3.2 The register examination may be conducted either by the accredited meter manufacturer, an accredited meter service organization, or an accredited contractor, and shall be performed in accordance with the QA procedures of the accredited organization.

 6.4.2 Where a retrofitted meter no longer possesses a verification seal with markings that provide an indication of the meter's original seal year (i.e. the year in which the meter was last verified or reverified), actions must be taken to ensure that the meter's original seal year continues to appear on the meter while it is in service.

-- Include the numbers of the model procedures listed in section 3.0;
+- Insert the numbers of the model procedures listed in section 3.0.

-- Explain that the model procedures (P-G-03 and P-S-01) are being provided as evaluation tools for use by gas contractors, to enable them to conduct the required paired difference experiments and make their own acceptance decisions on the test results;
+- Explain that model procedures P-G-03 and P-S-01 are being provided as evaluation tools for use by gas contractors to enable them to conduct the required paired difference experiments and make their own acceptance decisions on the test results.

-- Recognize the use of alternative procedures for conducting the paired difference experiments;
+- Recognize the use of alternative procedures for conducting paired difference experiments.

 - Add a requirement for ensuring that each retrofitted meter continues to bear a marking which identifies the calendar year in which the meter was last verified.